naharluna/Birds-Species-Classification/README.md

 ## 📈 Results

 - Achieved high accuracy on the validation set.
-- Training and validation accuracy/loss plots included in the notebook for visual performance analysis.
+- Training and validation accuracy/loss plots are included in the notebook for visual performance analysis.
 - Classification report and confusion matrix used for deeper evaluation.

 ---